 “It’s worse than we thought,” Clarke agreed.
 “There aren’t ANY useful scientific records for the area and time period in question.”

-His short friend looked momentarily embarrassed.
-“Oh, d-d-don’t get me wrong!
+Tim looked momentarily embarrassed.
+“Oh, d-d-don’t get me wrong.
 I still want to help Julie, it’s more… well, listen Clarke, what if the time machine we need really IS still around in this present time?
-Will that do us any good if we learn the machine is still located somewhere in Illinois?
+Will that do us any good if we learn the machine is still somewhere down in Illinois?
 Or in Area 51??
-We now have less than forty-eight hours to somehow recover it, a-and we can’t do that, not with our limited resources!”
+We now have less than forty-eight hours to somehow recover it, a-and we can’t do that, we don’t have the resources.”

 Clarke paused to consider the blonde boy’s words.
 “That makes sense,” he yielded.
-“But if I understand Frank’s logic, once we’re SURE about where the device is, someone could leave town to go there, and then use the machine’s spatial sense to time travel back to now, when the rest of us can use it.”
+“But if I understand Frank’s logic, once we’re SURE about where the device is, someone could leave town to go there, and then use the machine’s geography to time travel back to here, now, when the rest of us can use it.”

 “You’ve lost me,” Clarke apologized.

 “Yeah,” he continued, enthusiastically.
 “We shouldn’t be figuring out where the time machine COULD be.
-We should start with the assumption it’s already HERE.
+We should start by figuring that it’s already HERE.
+In town.
 After all, we’re the source of the problem.
 And this is where Carrie is.
-I mean, okay, Luci said we can’t set ourselves up, but why can’t fate or time or something be intervening on our behalf?
+I mean, okay, Luci said we can’t set ourselves up, but why can’t fate or time or something be working on our behalf?
 Because otherwise… w-well, otherwise we’re wasting time looking for the needle in a haystack.”
 Tim paused, becoming unsure of himself.
 “R-Right?”

 Clarke couldn’t remember the last time he’d seen Tim that animated.
 But did that mean his reasoning was correct?
-“Maybe,” he agreed hesitantly.
+“Maybe,” he agreed slowly.
 “But if that’s so, what do we do about it?”

 “A local news search,” Tim proposed.
-“Mysterious arrivals or occurrences here in t-town over the last seventeen years.
+“Mysterious arrivals of people or weird things here in t-town over the last seventeen years.
 Or since the LaMilles arrived.
-It could point us in the right direction.”
+It c-could point us in the right direction.”